1aurend/color-lock/README.md

 To get a sense of how this works, let's look in src.
 There you'll see a file called *index.js*.
 It contains this line of code `ReactDOM.render(<Lock />, document.getElementById('root'));` (plus some import statements).
 Essentially, what that line of code says is find the component called 'Lock', which we will write in a minute, see what it says should appear on the screen based on the current state (a concept we'll cover later) and put the corresponding html in the root div.
 Okay, okay-- that's a mouthful.
 Let's make the component 'Lock' to see how this works.

 First, let's make a new file called *Lock.js* and put it in the components folder.
 For now we're going to create the simplest of components.
 At top we need to import React, so our webpack (the compiler that turns JSX into html) knows that this is a React script.
 So, the first line in our file should be `import React from 'react'`.
-Then we'll make a component by simply defining a constant: `const Lock = () => {return <p>look! a component!</p>}` Finally, we need to export our component `export default Lock`.
+Then we'll make a component by simply defining a constant: `const Lock = () => {return <p>look! a component!</p>}` Notice that the name of this component is capitalized.
+React treats capitalized elements as components and lowercase ones like div as elements of the DOM.
+Finally, we need to export our component `export default Lock`.
 So our whole file *Lock.js* should look like this:
 ```
 import React from 'react'